Last Updated on September 6, 2023 by Samantha Harris

 Holding Urine Too Long

-Sometimes tortoises will hold their urine for too long before finally releasing it.
+Sometimes, tortoises hold their urine for too long before finally releasing it.

 They’ll wait until they find fresh water to drink or vegetation with a high moisture content before urinating, even if that means waiting weeks to urinate.